Benefits of Raw Organic Dairy

 Milk protein is called whey which is denatured when cooked.
 Whenever we cook something, we slowly begin to break it down (depending on the length of cooking time and the temperature it reaches) or we denature some of the amino acids (the building blocks of the protein).
 Some amino acids are more heat stable than others.

-Q: If the proteins are destroyed then you aren't getting the benefits of milk like you think you are?
+Q: If the proteins are destroyed then you aren't getting the benefits of milk like you to think you are?

 A: Well, you are certainly getting some of the benefits, but you're not getting all of them.
 Every time we cook a protein, the amino acids that are the least heat stable start becoming harmed more quickly.
 There's an entire book written on the gross destruction of one very important amino acid, L-Glutamine.
 It is one of the more unstable (or less stable) amino acids.
 It's a very important amino acid for gut/intestinal function.
 Since it's one of the more unstable amino acids and because people eat most all of their proteins cooked, the book claims that a lot of people are deficient in L-Glutamine, which is one of the reasons for all of the leaky gut syndromes.
 It's very possible.